EdenGoforIt/Snippet-Markup/Angular/test.md

 > webdriver protocol allows to control a browser
 > before angular 12, protractor but after 12 no default e2e testing
 > cypress do not use webdrivers
+> a Node.js launches a browser and tests run inside the browser
+>